 We make all payments through PayPal.
 You added your PayPal email address to your account during the sign up process.
 If you need to change this, you can do so by going to My Account > PayPal Account.

-All payments are made every second Friday to your PayPal account.
-The pay period cut off is Thursday at 11:00 PM EST. This means that when you are paid on Friday, you are only paid for orders that were completed and accepted by the client before 11:00 PM EST. Payments for any orders accepted after Thursday at 11:00 PM EST will be made on the next payday.
+All payments are made every Tuesday and Friday to your PayPal account.
+The pay period cut off is at 11:00 PM EST the night before.
+This means that when you are paid on Friday, you are only paid for orders that were completed and accepted by the client before Thursday at 11:00 PM EST. Payments for any orders accepted after Thursday at 11:00 PM EST will be made on the next payday.